l3uddz/traktarr/README.md

   }
 },
 ```
+Used for automatic / scheduled Traktarr tasks.

+Movies can be run on a separate schedule then from Shows.

+_Note: These settings are only needed if you plan to use Traktarr on a schedule (vs just using it as a CLI command only; see [Usage](#usage))._

+Format:

+ - "List Name": # of items to add into Radarr/Sonarr.

+_Note: The number specified is the number of items that will be added into Radarr/Sonarr.
+It is not a Trakt list limit, i.e. this is not going to lookup Top X items._

+### Interval

 `interval` - Specify how often (in hours) to run Traktarr task.

   - Setting `interval` to `0`, will skip the schedule for that task.

-For example, if you only want to add movies and not TV shows, you can set show's `interval` to `0`.
+  - For example, if you only want to add movies and not TV shows, you can set show's `interval` to `0`.

-`anticipated`, `popular`, `trending`, `boxoffice` (movies only) - Specify how many items from each Trakt list to find.

-`watched` - Adds items that are the most watched by unique Trakt users (multiple viewings excluded).
+### Official Trakt Lists

+`anticipated` - Trakt Anticipated List.

+- Most anticipated movies/shows based on the number of lists a movie/show appears on.

+`popular` - Trakt Popular List.

+-  Most popular movies/shows.
+Popularity is calculated using the rating percentage and the number of ratings.

+`trending` - Trakt Trending List.

+- All movies/shows being watched right now.
+Movies with the most users are returned first.

+`boxoffice` - Trakt Box Office List.
+Movies only.

+- Top 10 grossing movies in the U.S. box office last weekend.
+Updated every Monday morning.

+`watched` - Most watched (unique users) movies in the specified time period.

   - `watched` / `watched_weekly` - Most watched in the week.